-New technological advancements allow Dr. Fondriest to craft veneers for grinders.
-These special restorations match the tensile strength and wear of natural teeth.
+New technological advancements allow Dr. Fondriest to craft porcelain veneers for worn teeth.
+These special veneers for bruxers match the tensile strength and wear of natural teeth.
 As a result, this material wears and functions just like enamel.

 Crowns for Bruxers

-At Lake Forest Dental Arts, we offer several different types of crowns.
-While some bruxism patients may benefit from eMax monolithic crowns, others may require something even stronger – PFM (porcelain-fused-to-metal) crowns.
+We offer several different types of dental crowns.
+While some bruxism patients may benefit from eMax monolithic crowns, others may require something even stronger – PFM crowns.

 Cosmetic dentistry with Bruxism: Am I a Candidate?

 Virtually anyone who wishes to improve the appearance of their smile can benefit from cosmetic treatments.
 Of course, if you have severe tooth decay, gum disease, or other concerning issues, we will need to treat those first.
-However, if you’re looking for smile enhancement that can last for years to come, we offer a wide range of long term solutions.
+However, if you’re looking for smile enhancement to repair short or translucent teeth, we offer a wide range of long term solutions.
 There are certain types of veneers that can repair damage for bruxers.
 Special crowns can also be made if the teeth are severely worn.
 Protect your teeth from the aging process of teeth.

 Learn More about Veneers for Bruxers

-Improving your smile is simple, but if you have bruxism, then addressing the problem will be a necessary before doing cosmetic dentistry.
+Enhancing your smile is simple, but if you have bruxism, then addressing the problem will be a necessary before doing cosmetic dentistry.
 There is far more complexity to treating clients who grind their teeth.
 It is good to get a smile makeover consultation prior to committing to treatment.
 To learn more, schedule a consultation Dr Fondriest at out Chicago area office.
-You can contact us online anytime or give us a call at 847-234-0517.
 In addition to the Chicago metropolitan area, we also proudly serve residents of the Northwest and the North Shore suburbs.